 But here again, evangelical disagreements with Catholicism has meant muted its impact in the evangelical community.
 While I have noticed an uptick in engagement with it among younger evangelicals, the resistance to learn from those outside our tradition continues to prevent engagement with it at a broader level.

 I want to be perfectly clear: I am not a post-modernist, nor a feminist, a philosophical naturalist, or a Catholic.
-Leaving aside for the moment the intractable difficulties of identifying the various positions and camps within those respective movements, I will simply say that I will not make my home there or adopt any of their labels.

 But it’s worth pointing out that their respective distinctive have raised valuable questions and produced valuable insights that evangelicals should not neglect.
 If evangelicals want to offer substantive, gospel-centered responses to these various “isms,” then we must begin to think more deeply about the role of the body in human experience.
 It is not enough to show how they think about human bodies is wrong.
 We must show them a way of thinking about human bodies—and of living in human bodies—that is better.

 Evangelical Inattentivity and the Problem of Secularism